terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/CSRF.txt

   **Error handling when <sec:access-denied-handler> settings are omitted**

-  It is possible to move to any page by performing the following settings in web.xml.
+  It is possible to transit to any page by performing the following settings in web.xml.

   **web.xml**